June 14-20, 2020

 The students, along with their camp instructors, will live in a University residence hall and will eat together in a University facility.
-Students will have access to the many cultural and social activities that take place during the summer session
+Students will have access to the many cultural and social activities that take place during the summer session.

-Students must be at least sixteen years old by June 1, 2019, to be eligible to attend the camp.
+Students must be at least sixteen years old by June 1, 2020, to be eligible to attend the camp.
 There are no specific prerequisites, students will receive instruction and guidance in areas that are required to pursue the program.
 Any student who is willing to make a conscientious effort will be able to complete the course assignments successfully.
-Enrollment is limited to 40 students, preference will be given to rising seniors.
+Enrollment is limited to 40 students; preference will be given to rising seniors.
 If the enrollment limit is reached prior to the closing date for applications a waiting list will be established.

 Application Procedure & Program Cost

-For more information, please contact the Office of The School of Architecture at 704-687-0101 or firstname.lastname@example.org.
+For more information, please contact the office of the School of Architecture at 704-687-0101 or email@example.com.

 School of Architecture

 College of Arts+Architecture, UNC Charlotte